Chocolate, Chocolate Brownie

-process them till they are well mixed and you get a smooth paste.
+2. Mix in all the other ingredients and process till they are well mixed into a smooth paste.

 3. Add the chocolate powder and blend till the mix is nice and chocolaty.

-4. Using an ice-cream scoop portion out the mix onto a non-stick dehydrator sheet.
+4. Using an ice-cream scoop, portion out the mix onto a non-stick dehydrator sheet.

 6. Dehydrate for about 12 hours, turning them when the top forms a crust.

-For the chocolate topping, melt some raw chocolate over a bowl of hot water.
+8. Melt some raw chocolate over a bowl of hot water.
 Spoon the chocolate over the brownie and let it run a little down the sides.
-Chill for about half an hour and then serve.

 We love brownies.
 These are the BEST!!!